ramonmsa/ramonmsa/README.md

 - :chart_with_upwards_trend: I am experienced in Data Engineer, with a background in electronic data interchange.
 I have expertise in SQL and Database modeling with a Certificate in Data Analytics from University of Toronto.
 I acquired an extensive computer programing skills in Python, Java Script, C#, ASP with solid knowledge of HTML5/CSS, API Interactions.

-- :bar_chart: I recently completed a project in a team of five using data sets from data.ontario.ca, PostgresQL, Python with Scilearn, Tensorflow, and Tableau to visualise patterns in the confirmed cases of COVID-19 by Public Health Unit services in the Greater Province of Ontario from 2020 to 2021.
+- :bar_chart: I recently completed a project in a team of five using data sets from data.ontario.ca, PostgresQL, Python with Scilearn, Tensorflow, and Tableau to visualize patterns in the confirmed cases of COVID-19 by Public Health Unit services in the Greater Province of Ontario from 2020 to 2021.

  - :wrench: Detail-oriented, excellent problem-solving and collaboration are few of my strengths.